sashabryl/fastapi-physics/README.md

 # FastAPI physics
-This is a platform for those who has questions to ask or love for solving physics problems, but sometimes get very stuck.
+This is a platform for those who have questions to ask or love solving physics problems, but sometimes get very stuck.

 ## The rules:
 * there are themes (Optics, Mechanics etc)